gilbitron/Arrest-MySQL/README.md

 * `409` Conflict
 * `503` Service Unavailable

-Also, if the `callback` query string is set *and* is a valid Javascript callback, the returned result will be a [JSON-P response](http://en.wikipedia.org/wiki/JSONP):
+Also, if the `callback` query string is set *and* is valid, the returned result will be a [JSON-P response](http://en.wikipedia.org/wiki/JSONP):

 	callback(JSON);